nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 Which is great and hypnotic.
 But how do we incorporate this into the announcement banner?

 My first instinct was animated gif: but the gifs ended up being multi-megabyte monstrosities and movies no better.
-Even the gyfcat embed up a few paragraphs ago is, at worst, 4M and, at best, a 400k webp movie. and the quality... let's just say, not the best.
+Even the gyfcat embed up a few paragraphs ago is, at worst, 4M and, at best, a 400k webp movie. and the quality... i mean, you have eyes, just *look* at it... it's let's just say, not the best.
 Ugh, this is not a very complicated thing! it's just a bunch of triangles rotating round and round and...

 ## wait a minute